open-policy-agent/opa/docs/devel/DEVELOPMENT.md

 If you are modifying the Rego syntax you must commit the parser source file (ast/parser.go) that `make generate` produces when you are done.
 The generated code is kept in the repository so that commands such as `go get` work.

+## Go

+If you need to update the version of Go that OPA's CI and release builder use, update the Go version in the Makefile and .travis.yml files.
+You will also need to bump the version of the release builder and re-build it using the `release-builder` target.
+Note, you will need push access on the openpolicyagent DockerHub account to release the new version of the `release-builder` as this is not automated yet.